 Vesuvius’s most famous eruption occurred in AD 79, and the volcanic ash destroyed the ancient Roman city of Pompeii.

-You can still visit the ruins of the village and learn about the society and infrastructure that once thrived there.
+You can still visit the ruins of Pompeii and learn about the society and infrastructure that once thrived there.

 Archeologists have done a fantastic job of uncovering remnants of the ancient civilization.

 They even have plaster molds on display that show the actual size and position of people who died in the eruption.

 It is a heartbreaking but fascinating story, and the distant outline of Mount Vesuvius behind Pompeii adds a sense of eeriness.